West Kempsey

 West Kempsey has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 projects that are expected to impact the area.
-Notable projects include Health Precinct Development West Kempsey, West Kempsey Social and Affordable Housing, Kempsey Riverside Precinct Foreshore Stabilisation, and Telecommunications Facility West Kempsey.
-The following list details those projects likely to be most relevant.
+Twelve infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Health Precinct Development West Kempsey, West Kempsey Social and Affordable Housing, Kempsey Riverside Precinct Foreshore Stabilisation, and Telecommunications Facility West Kempsey.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.